colinwilson/lotusdocs.dev/content/docs/guides/features/feedback-widget.md

 Click on the "**+ Add goal**" button to go to the goal creation form.

-Select `Custom event` as the goal trigger and enter the name of the custom event you are triggering.
-The name must match the one you added as a CSS class name on your site for conversions to appear in your analytics dashboard.
-So in our example where you added a CSS class name `plausible-event-name=Form+Submit`, the goal to add to your Plausible account is `Form Submit` (plus is replaced by a space).
+Select `Custom event` as the goal trigger and enter the name of the custom event you are triggering e.g. `Feedback`, the default name of the emoticon template feedback event.
+The name must match the value you set for `[params.feedback.emoticonEventName]` in your `hugo.toml` config.

 ![Add Goal to Plausible Account](https://res.cloudinary.com/lotuslabs/image/upload/v1692655733/Lotus%20Docs/images/plausible_goals_setup_2_mod_uut38r.webp)

 Head back to the stat page for your site and scroll to the bottom to view the `Goal Conversion` statistics.
 You'll see the Feedback goal along with the breakdown by `rating`.
+Next to it is a `message` link, which shows a breakdown of any messages received via the widget's text area.

 ![Lotus Docs Feedback Goal Conversion statistics](https://res.cloudinary.com/lotuslabs/image/upload/v1692656039/Lotus%20Docs/images/plausible_feedback_goal_conversions_mod_kcin8h.webp)

+### Google

+Once Google Analytics and the feedback widget are configured in your `hugo.toml` file, no additional configuration is required to view collected events in the Google Analytics Admin dashboard.
+However, there are a couple of tasks that will help you better view and understand your feedback stats in Google Analytics:

+- **See the events in your reports** - After you configure the feedback widget and Google Analytics collects the feedback event, you can use the [Events](https://support.google.com/analytics/answer/12926615) report in the Reports section to see how many times feedback was collected and other data (`ratings`, `messages`) about the event in the specified date range.

+    You can also select the feedback event name to open a more detailed report, including details about the ratings and messages, and how many users triggered the event (and the associated parameters) in realtime.

+- **Custom dimensions and metrics** - To access the different values assigned to the `ratings` and `message` event parameters in your reports, you should create a custom dimension or metric.
+A custom dimension or metric lets you see the information you collected from `ratings` and `message` parameters.
+For example, with the `rating` event parameter, you could create a custom metric called 'Rating' that allows you to see each value assigned to the event parameter.
+[Learn more about custom dimensions and metrics](https://support.google.com/analytics/answer/10075209).

 ## How to configure the Feedback Widget